pzubar/simargl/QUOTA_MANAGEMENT.md

 3. **Usage Recording**: Records actual token usage after requests
 4. **Logging**: Provides detailed quota usage logs

+> **Processor Architecture Note**: The system uses a chunk-based processing approach where individual video chunks are processed separately and then combined.
+This provides better quota management granularity compared to processing entire videos in single jobs.
+See `PROCESSOR_DOCUMENTATION.md` for details on the recommended architecture.

 ## Example Logs

 ```